Stopping wildlife trafficking in its tracks

 Since the vegetation at the reserve is fynbos, Karamahmutoğlu was expecting to find mostly C₃ isotope values in her samples.

-Only, there were also plenty of C₄ readings in the analysis, which showed that the animals had eaten food containing the carbon compound found in plants such as lucerne, wheat, or soybeans, which don’t grow on the reserve.
+Only, there were also plenty of C₄ readings in the analysis, which showed that the animals had eaten food containing the carbon isotopes found in plants such as lucerne, wheat, or soybeans, which don’t grow on the reserve.
 This was confounding at first, and she thought it might compromise her objective of creating an isotopic map of the natural vegetation here on the reserve, and one that could be compared with other geographic regions of the country.

 But as is the way of science, she was able to trouble-shoot the situation: she quickly realised what was causing this noisy signal, and how to work around it.
 Reserve managers regularly give the larger animals supplementary fodder, such as lucerne, which would explain the C₄ readings in amongst the carbon readings that show the animals were also eating natural veld.